-Situated in the Palace Hotel in central San Francisco, The Garden Court is a lesson in turn-of-the-century grandeur.
+Afternoon Tea at the Palace Hotel in central San Francisco, is served in The Garden Court offers a lesson in turn-of-the-century grandeur.

 A magnificent glass atrium, grand piano and luxurious proportions set the scene for this traditional high tea venue.